JunyiChE/CIKM2024/readme.md

 ## Train the Framework:

-To train the framework once data is uploaded , run the follow script:
+To train the framework once data is uploaded , run the following script:

 ```bash
 python train.py